MicroEJ/docs/ApplicationDeveloperGuide/UI/Advanced/how-to-microui-flush-visualizer.rst

 An efficient UI application must only draw what is necessary to achieve the visual effects desired.
 For example, assuming the application targets 60 FPS to perform a transition between two screens, that means the application has 1/60s ~= 16ms in total to execute the *Rendering Pipeline*.

-The *Rendering Pipeline* of a UI application consists of three main phases: Layout, Rendering, and Flush.
+The *Rendering Pipeline* of an UI application consists of three main phases: Layout, Rendering, and Flush.

 1. *Layout*: This phase determines which widgets should be displayed on the screen and their respective positions.
    It is typically triggered when widgets are added or removed from the widget hierarchy.